RaspberryPiFoundation/python-curriculum/en-GB/lessons/Pokedex/Pokedex - Notes.md

 	+ pokedex-finished-with-images.py
 	+ pokeapi.py (module used for retrieving data)

-Make sure that each student has read and write access to their own copy of these resources.
+Make sure that each child has read and write access to their own copy of these resources.

 #Learning Objectives
 + Graphical User Interface elements (widgets):